timdeschryver/timdeschryver.dev/content/blog/using-msw-in-an-angular-project/index.md

 It doesn't just help to mock services during tests, but as the example setup shows, it can also be used during the development cycle.
 Especially, when multiple teams (frontend and backend) are working on the same application or when the backend isn't ready yet.

 MSW also provides a way to share a server across multiple layers of the testing pyramid.
 The server can be used during unit tests, integration tests, and end-to-end tests.
 This can help with the maintenance of your tests.

-It's a real bummer that the Jest tests are failing currently, and that's a big showstopper for me.
-I will definitely take a look at it later and I hope I can update this post with a working solution.

 The code from this post can be found on [GitHub](https://github.com/timdeschryver/ng-msw).